 Range Rover PHEV reliability & safety

-If you’ve ever read reviews of Land Rovers in the past, you’re probably expecting this paragraph to be a succession of warnings about things to worry about.
+If you’ve read reviews of Land Rovers in the past, you’re probably expecting this paragraph to be a succession of warnings about things to worry about.
 But, not a bit of it.
 In fact, Land Rover seems to have made massive progress in the last few years and now owners of its cars are among the happiest in the business.

-So, although there’s plenty of brand new technology in this PHEV – it is, after all, Land Rover’s first plug-in hybrid – there are no particular alarm bells ringing.
+So, although there’s plenty of new technology in this PHEV – it is, after all, Land Rover’s first plug-in hybrid – there are no particular alarm bells ringing.

 Range Rover PHEV reliability & problems